 Description

-The more hygrophilous portion of the peat bog is divided into at least three natural structures with varying degrees of moisture, which succeed each other in space depending on the water balance.
+The more hygrophilous portion of the peat bog is articulated in at least three natural structures with different degrees of humidity that succeed each other in space according to the water balance.

 One can recognise less humid grasslands with Molinia caerulea, Calluna vulgaris and Gagea fistulosa; moderately humid grasslands with Allium sibiricum; and a more humid zone in which the situation is complicated by puddles and sphagnum gibbons.